E Pluribus Unum (sculpture): Controversy

 In September 2010, an Indianapolis history teacher wrote an editorial to the Indianapolis Recorder, a historically black newspaper, that sparked the controversy surrounding the sculpture.
 The editorial stated that the sculpture is not an empowering or uplifting image for the African American community and likened the sculpture to a black lawn jockey.
 The debate continued on the local Amos Brown radio show, leading it to gain even more attention on local news broadcasts.

-Due to the escalating debate, the Central Indiana Community Foundation (CICF) organized an additional talk between Wilson and the Indianapolis community on October 19, 2010 at the Madame Walker Theatre.
+Due to the escalating debate, the Central Indiana Community Foundation (CICF) organized an additional talk between Wilson and the Indianapolis community on October 19, 2010, at the Madam Walker Theatre.
 After Wilson presented a slideshow of his previous work, the meeting became heated when a small, organized group began to voice their opposition to the artwork.
 Opponents rejected Wilson's image of a semi-nude sculpture as reflective of 21st-century African Americans, and the discussion quickly transitioned into deeper issues of institutional racism in the city of Indianapolis rather than focus on Wilson's work.
 Indianapolis Cultural Trail curator Mindy Taylor Ross stated, "It was just one of those situations where there are hundreds of people there and the loudest voices get heard and everyone else gets drowned out."

 Following the meeting, Wilson told reporters he felt "blindsided" and "saddened" by the community response.

 Yet Wilson underscored the value of hearing viewpoints from the sculpture's opponents: "Having dialogue, having the discussion happen, having people tell me what they thought was really a good thing."
 In an interview with modern art critic Tyler Green, Wilson further elaborated, "Everyone in Indianapolis has been great to me and respectful and thrilled with what I do, but even people who are against (E Pluribus Unum) seem to still respect me and my work.
 They just don’t like this one."

-Following the talk at the Madame Walker Theatre, Wilson appeared on the Amos Brown radio show to continue to dialogue with the community.
+Following the talk at the Madam Walker Theatre, Wilson appeared on the Amos Brown radio show to continue to dialogue with the community.
 The majority of the callers supported the artwork.
 Some suggested that the artwork was better suited for a museum, where visitors could choose to see his work, rather than in a permanent public space.

 Those that disapprove of Wilson's use of the freed slave have shared a number of other suggestions for subject matter, such as a sculpture of Major Taylor or a modern African American family.
 In defense of E Pluribus Unum Wilson has said, "It's part of my practice to use the same image to make that same point rather than to make a new image.
 I don't believe you forget the old image until you really deal with it."

 Modern art critic Tyler Green has praised Wilson for not shying from the intense public dialogue, and has described E Pluribus Unum as "the smartest, most ambitious public art project currently under consideration in America."
 In December 2010, Green included the proposed work on the Modern Art Notes year-end top ten list.